Requirements and Guidelines

 Political Science majors who were admitted to the major by fall semester 1991 and who graduate with a 3.5 or better upper-division grade point average (based upon grades beginning with the semester following the completion of the 60th hour) will be graduated with “Honors” automatically–that is, with no thesis or additional work required.

 Students seeking high and highest honors must complete a thesis.
 The following are the requirements for completing a thesis in the Department of Political Science:

-- POS 4734 Research Methods in Political Science (3 credits) – See course catalogue for description or click here to go to the Registrar’s course description page.
-Students must see the department’s honors coordinator (Richard Conley) to register for this course, which is governed by the University’s add/drop policy.
+POS 4734 Research Methods in Political Science (3 credits) – See course catalogue for description or click here to go to the Registrar’s course description page.
+Students must meet with the department’s honors coordinator to register for this course, which is governed by the University’s add/drop policy.

-- Suggested Course Rotation – Typically students take POS 4934 (honors prep) in the fall of their senior year.
-Also in the first semester of the senior year, it is recommended that students complete the “Research Methods in Political Science” Course (POS 4734).
+Suggested Course Rotation – Typically students take POS 4934 (honors prep) in the fall of their senior year as well as “Research Methods in Political Science” (POS 4734).
 The final step in the honors program curriculum is the “Honors Thesis Writing Course” (POS 4970).
 This is typically taken in the final semester of senior year.
 This is the course in which the honors thesis is actually written under the direction of the student’s faculty supervisor.
-If you want to take POS 4734 (research methods) in spring of junior year so as to get a head start on the thesis over the summer.
+We also encourage students to take POS 4734 (Research Methods) the spring of junior year so as to get a head start on the thesis over the summer.

 - The student’s mastery of the relevant academic literature.

 - Originality of the student’s research.